Avik-Das-567/CNN-Filter-Visualization-Tensorflow/README.md

 ### 7. Visualization of Filters
 - Generate images for multiple filters
 - Compare patterns across layers
-- Observe increasing abstraction with depth
+- Observe the progression of feature abstraction with network depth

 ## Observations & Insights